Welcome Class of 2023!

 Make It Official.

-We are so excited that you’ve chosen to be a Wildcat!
+We are so excited you’ve chosen to be a Wildcat!
 We want to welcome you to the Big Blue Nation.
-Here’s how to confirm your spot in the Class of 2023 and information on how we officially welcome students to campus.
-Confirming your place is a two-step process; first, confirm your enrollment by paying your orientation fee and enrollment deposit and then sign up for your “see blue.”
-U Orientation.
+Here’s how to confirm your spot on campus and information on how we officially welcome students to campus.
+Confirming your attendance is a two-step process; first, confirm your enrollment by paying your orientation fee and enrollment deposit and then sign up for your “see blue.”
+U orientation.

 - Log in to myUK using your linkblue account: myuk.uky.edu